Tonantzintla/Documentation/docs/rayfield/interaction/interactive-elements.md

 local Dropdown = Tab:CreateDropdown({
    Name = "Dropdown Example",
    Options = {"Option 1","Option 2"},
-   CurrentOption = "Option 1",
+   CurrentOption = {"Option 1"},
+   MultipleOptions = false,
    Flag = "Dropdown1", -- A flag is the identifier for the configuration file, make sure every element has a different flag if you're using configuration saving to ensure no overlaps
    Callback = function(Option)
-   -- The function that takes place when the selected option is changed -- The variable (Option) is a string for the value that the dropdown was changed to end,
+   -- The function that takes place when the selected option is changed -- The variable (Option) is a table of strings for the current selected options end,
 })
 ```